GlitchLinux/QEMU-QuickBoot/README.md

-Here's the updated README with the additional sections included:
+deHere's the updated README with the additional sections included:

 # QEMU-QuickBoot